Amartya-Duke/Cowin-Helper/README.md

 <i>Public APIs</i> does not requires any authentication and the data is not real-time.
 The official documentation quotes - "The appointment availability data is cached and may be upto 30 minutes old"

 To use the <i>Protected API</i>, user must be authenticated using OTP.
+The Auth token expires every 15mins or so hence a re-auth using OTP is required every time a request fails with status 401 (Unauthorized access).

 This tool lets you:
 - Configure slot check parameters.